keithmmc/ATUproblemsets/README.md

  #  Problem Number 4 controlling the flow #

- this programme asked the following,
+ this programme asked the following:

   Write a program, called collatz.py, that asks the user to input any positive integer and outputs the successive values of the following calculation.
 You have the program end if the current value is one
  # <p>